avadhutp/avadhutp.github.io/_posts/blog/2015-01-09-no-sugar-challenge-week-1-update.markdown

 ## Snacking

 This was the toughest.
 Anything pre-made, which you could buy off of supermarket shelves, was not going to be sugar free, as I already found out previously.
 Even the healthy varities of almond/peanut butter you get in stores in _As nature intended_ or _Wholefoods_, contain glucose.
 So I stocked up on a lot of nuts.
-And made a lot of my own stuff—pesto, peanut butter, etc. But nuts are high in Selenium and fats, so you need to be careful with these.
+And I plan to make a lot of my own stuff—pesto, peanut butter, etc. But nuts are high in Selenium and fats, so you need to be careful with these.
 As I mentioned earlier, the lack of variety could lead me to overeat.
 That would be harmful, even with the good stuff.
 I made sure that I did not stockpile things at work.
 I ended up carrying portion-controlled sizes of these things everyday, just to remove any traces of temptation that might arise.

 ## Withdrawl symptoms